cardano-lightning/pyken/README.md

 blueprint = Blueprint("hello", "greet")

 # `blueprint` objects serves two purposes:
-# 1. It is a function which FFI into a UPLC function exposed through Aiken blueprint.
+# 1. It is a function which FFI into a UPLC function
+#    exposed through Aiken blueprint.
-# 2. It is a namespace which contains all the types defined in the blueprint and needed to call the function.
+# 2. It is a namespace which contains all the types
+#    defined in the blueprint and needed to call the function.
 entity = blueprint.hello.Entity.Person("paluh")

 response = blueprint(entity)

 # Result contains the regular pieces from `aiken uplc eval` output.
-assert result.result == "Hello, paluh!"
+assert response.result == "Hello, paluh!"

 # Some non parametric constructors are exposed as values directly.
 mercury = blueprint.hello.Planet.Mercury